Super Monkey's: Super Monkey's 4 (1993-94)

-Namie Amuro with Super Monkey's (1994–95)
+Namie Amuro with Super Monkey's (1994–96)

 As Amuro began to gain notoriety from acting and modeling gigs, the group name was changed again to Namie Amuro with Super Monkey's.
 The group became regulars of the karaoke television program, Yoru mo Hippare in April 1994.
 They released their fourth single, "Paradise Train" in July 1994.
-The single was the group's worst performing single failing to reach the top 100.
+The single was the group's worst performing single, failing to reach the top 100.
 The single has no official ranking as Oricon only monitored the top 100 releases at the time.
 Hisako Arakaki left the group shortly after the release of the single and was replaced by two new members.
-Reina Miyauchi and Ritsuko Matsuda joined the group in late 1994 and made their official debut with the group on January 25, 1995, with the release of their fifth single, "Try Me ~Watashi o Shinjite~."
-The song, a Japanese language cover of Lolita's "Try Me", was a major hit peaking within the top 10 and selling over 700,000 copies.
+Reina Miyauchi and Ritsuko Matsuda joined the group in late October 1994 and made their official debut with the group on January 25, 1995, with the release of their fifth single, "Try Me ~Watashi o Shinjite~."
+The song, a Japanese language cover of Lolita's "Try Me", was a major hit, peaking within the top 10 and selling over 700,000 copies.
 It was the first of three singles produced by Max Matsuura.

-After the success of the single, Matsuura suggested that Amuro become a solo act while the other members of the Super Monkey's formed a new girl group.
+After the success of the single, Matsuura suggested that Amuro could become a solo act while the other members of the Super Monkey's formed a new girl group.
 In April, the single "Taiyou no Season" was released and accredited solely to Amuro although the background vocals were performed by the other members of Super Monkey's.
 Those other members, Nanako, Minako, Reina, and Ritsuko formed the group MAX, named after Matsuura, and signed to fledgling dance label, Avex Trax.
 They released their debut single, "Koi Suru Velfarre Dance ~Saturday night~" in May.
 Super Monkey's released their final single together, "Stop the Music" in July.
 As MAX, they released their debut album, Dance Tracks Vol.1 in October.
 Days following the release of their debut album, Amuro released her first single under the helm of producer, Tetsuya Komuro, "Body Feels Exit".